 - Expy: Blade Sparxx is pretty much Guy Fieri.
-While the judges are obviously Simon Cowell, Paula Abdul, and a female version of Randy Jackson.
+While the judges are obviously a female version of Simon Cowell, Paula Abdul, and a female version of Randy Jackson.

 - No Name Given: The pony judge.

-- Playing with Fire: Blade Sparxx solution to cooking, add more fire!
-It comes in handy when Pinkie and Tuffle need a light for Pinkie's party canon against Marine.
+- Playing with Fire: Blade Sparxx's solution to cooking: Add more fire!
+It comes in handy when Pinkie and Tuffle need a light for Pinkie's party cannon against Marine.

 - The Fashionista: Summer who basically cooks what "exclusive" to her which is basically what's popular.
 It winds up backfiring when the final round they're told to present their favorite dessert and she has a breakdown because she doesn't really have one.